Amoah-Abankwa/Angular-14/README.md

 Installation
 To run this project, follow these steps:
-1. Clone the repository using `git clone (link unavailable)
+1. Clone the repository using `git clone https://github.com/Amoah-Abankwa
 2. Install the dependencies using npm install
 3. Run the application using ng serve
 4. Open your browser and navigate to http://localhost:4200